chrissearle/www_cso/src/blog/2020/03/08-biometric-authentication.md

 ## Summary

 We've now added basic support for biometric authentication.
-In the next post we'll actually start calling the S'banken API and will start doing something with the view layout.
+In the next post we'll actually start calling the S'banken API and then in further posts we will start doing something with the view layout.

 ---